The thermistor model, jupyter notebook and C++ code I used is available here.

 Steinhart-Hart gives an error significantly lower than the uncertainty of the thermistor.
 Both models are reasonable within the thermistor variation around the calibration point of the thermistor.
 To improve absolute accuracy we will need to calibrate our devices.

-So now we have a way to fit a model to the temperature-resistance curve of a given thermistor.
-We will need a topology to measure the resistance and then calculate the temperature on actual hardware.
+So now we have a way to model the temperature-resistance curve of a given thermistor.
+Now need a circuit topology to actually measure the resistance and an algorithm to calculate the temperature on actual hardware.

-There are several topologies for a thermistor circuit including linearizing the thermistor in analog first and skipping the code.
-There are tons of creative ways to approach this.
-I particularly like the idea of using an oscillator circuit and getting the resistance from the oscillation period.
-For this I chose a basic voltage divider (see figure below) with the analysis in software.
-If we connect the circuit to divide the ADC reference then the conversion is ratiometric, removing error in the reference from introducing temperature error.
+For this discussion I chose a basic voltage divider (see figure below) with the analysis in software.
+If we connect the circuit to divide the ADC reference then the conversion is ratiometric, removing error in a voltage transformation from introducing temperature error.
 We can then skip volts and use the ADC LSB as our unit being divided.
 More on that in a bit.

 For the embedded calculation we want something that’s got a small code size, is quick to run, and maintains the accuracy we need.
 We could calculate the logarithm, approximate the logarithm, or use a lookup table (LUT).